 Maryati Abdullah is a program officer for Natural Resources & Climate Change in the foundation’s office in Jakarta, Indonesia.
-She has more than 12 years of experience working on transparency and accountability, economic development and governance in the extractive industries (oil, gas, mineral and coal).
-Over the course of her career, she worked with civil society organizations in combating corruption and illicit flows and encouraging corporate accountability, especially on ensuring that benefits from extractive activities are shared with affected communities.
+She has more than 12 years’ experience working on transparency and accountability, economic development, and governance in the extractive industries (oil, gas, mineral, and coal).
+She has worked with civil society organizations in combating corruption, ending illicit financial flows, and encouraging corporate accountability, especially in ensuring that benefits from extractive activities are shared with affected communities.

-Maryati has a master’s of economics in development planning and public policy (majoring in economic globalization) from University of Indonesia, and a bachelor’s in chemistry from University of Gadjah Mada (UGM) in Yogyakarta.
+Maryati has a master’s of economics in development planning and public policy (majoring in economic globalization) from the University of Indonesia and a bachelor’s in chemistry from University of Gadjah Mada in Yogyakarta.